Organized Criminal Activity

 Accused of engaging in organized criminal activity in Texas?
 Call Westfall Sellers.

 If you’ve been accused of engaging in organized criminal activity in Texas, the stakes of your case have already been raised.
 To prove your innocence, you not only have to fight the accusation of the underlying offense—you also have to guard against the accusation that you were involved with a gang or a combination.
+You need to work with the best defense lawyer in Texas for you; a lawyer or team of lawyers whose experience and successes in the courtroom match the details of your case.

 The skilled attorneys at Westfall Sellers know how to face these challenges—and the special prosecutors who may bring them—head on, and win.
 Our toughness in the courtroom is matched by the integrity with which we treat our clients and the ferocity with which we will fight for your freedom.